-Capital Project Funds: The Capital Projects Fund was very active, with expenditure levels reaching \$5 million, ending the year with a total Fund balance of \$6.4 million. \$2.2 million of this fund balance remains to be applied to the funding of future projects as identified in the City's five-year capital plan.
-Long-term forecasts again underscore the need to identify specific dedicated capital project funding sources as a means of eliminating this Fund's reliance on General Fund residual transfers.
+Capital Project Funds: The Capital Projects Fund was very active, with expenditure levels reaching \$5 million, ending the year with a total Fund balance of \$6.4 million.
+As of June 30, 2011, \$2.2 million of this fund balance remains uncommitted yet assigned to be applied to the funding of future projects as identified in the City's five-year capital plan.
+Long-term forecasts again underscore the need to identiFY specific dedicated capital project funding sources as a means of eliminating this Fund's reliance on General Fund residual transfers.